gridscoot

 No personalisation

 You see the same ranking your agent sees.
 No A/B test re-orders results based on who is asking.
+The only knob is the trust_weight the caller passes explicitly.

-01Stage 1 — Product ranking— hybrid_search RPC · text + embedding
+01Stage 1 — Product rankinghybrid_search RPC · text + embedding

 When a query comes in, the matcher computes a hybrid_score per candidate product using four signals — three text-based (token overlap, trigram, brand similarity) and one semantic (embedding distance).
 The top-N candidates by hybrid_score become the result list, in score order.